Minimal Actuator Selection for Linear Time Invariant Systems: Minimal Actuator Selection

 where $\sigma(\bs{A})$ denotes the spectrum of $\bs{A}$ without repeated eigenvalues.
 We denote the number of distinct eigenvalues by $p\doteq|\sigma(\bs{A})|$.
 The actuator selection~\eqref{eq:actuator_selection_intro} can be rewritten as \begin{argmini} {\substack{\cl{S}\subseteq[m]}} {|\cl{S}|} { } {\cl{S}^*\in} \addConstraint{ \rank{ }}{=n}{\ \forall\lambda\in\sigma(\bs{A}).} \end{argmini}

-Unlike prior work~\cite{olshevsky2014minimal,pequito2017robust}, we do not assume that $\bs{A}$ is a simple matrix.\footnote{ A simple matrix has all distinct eigenvalues with algebraic multiplicity equal to one. } Although the rank constraint is nonconvex, it is possible to cast it to a set of linear inequality constraints via manipulations involving the Jordan decomposition of the PBH test matrix.
-We next reformulate the optimization problem~\eqref{eq:actuator_selection} as a binary integer linear program and discuss its implications.
+Unlike prior work~\cite{Olshevsky14tcns-minimalControllability,Pequito17automatica-robustMinimalControllability}, we do not assume that $\bs{A}$ is a simple matrix\footnote{ The matrix has distinct eigenvalues, each with algebraic multiplicity 1. }.
+Although the rank constraint is nonconvex, it is possible to cast it to a set of linear inequality constraints via manipulations involving the Jordan decomposition of the PBH test matrix.
+We next reformulate the optimization problem~\eqref{eq:actuator_selection} as a binary ILP and discuss its implications.
 We outline the steps to derive the parameters of the integer linear program in \Cref{alg:BILP}, while \Cref{thm:reformulation} presents its formulation.